chumingqian/Making_Dataset-For-Yolov3v4/README.md

 |
 ```

+1.2 If you want test your model  without the ground truth label, and  submit the reuslts.json   (which test about 21k images)  to the CodaLab   https://competitions.codalab.org/competitions/20794 ,  here have a  simple tutorials: ./make_COCO_dataset/readme_test-dev2017.md

-- For the  COCO  dataset and pretrained weights,
+- For the  COCO  dataset and yolov4 pretrained weights:
 Download the following address, download and unzip the folder to copy to the data directory can be used.

 - [COCO2017](https://pan.baidu.com/s/1KysFL6AmdbCBq4tHDebqlw)